 Since my friend and I are keen bars lovers (in this case, the ones that are used for pull-ups), we are astounded to see how good the sports base is.
-We show the girls some moves and are even applauded by some random people there.
+We show the girls some moves and some random people even applaud us.
 I start to fall in love with this city.

 I have heard stories, rumours, and even legends that Beijing’s air is one of the worst in China, respectively in the world.
-It could be a media jibber-jabber, it could be true, but in seven of our eight days in the Chinese capital, we are greeted by a blue, cloudless sky.
+It could be a media jibber-jabber, it could be true, but in seven of our eight days in the Chinese capital, a blue, cloudless sky accompanies us.

 The temperatures hit around 30 C (86 F) at noon, which is perfect for a walk in the Summer Palace, where the emperors used to retreat from the scorching summer sun when the mercury of thermometers can reach as high as 40 (104) degrees.

 The Palace is in a mesmerising park with a huge lake in the middle.
 The park is teeming with people and we quickly decide to head for the pedal boats in order to escape the crowd.
 While George and I pedal our way through the lake, our three Chinese friends sing us some traditional songs.